Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Methodology, data simulations

-In the case of the synchrotron emission, it is more difficult to find an approach that separate at best the matter density distribution from the GMF.
-Furthermore, unlike the case of thermal dust emission, it is risky to consider the reduced Stokes parameters at low frequency as other Galactic emissions from the anomalous microwave emission and the free-free are also important in intensity.
+In the case of the synchrotron emission, it is more difficult to find an approach that separates the matter density distribution from the GMF.
+Furthermore, unlike the case of thermal dust emission, it is risky to consider the reduced Stokes parameters at low frequency as other Galactic emission components (e.g., from anomalous microwave emission and free-free) are also important in intensity at CMB frequencies.
 Thus, a careful separation of these Galactic components is needed to safely compute the reduced synchrotron Stokes parameters $q_{\rm{s}} = Q_{\rm{s}}/I_{\rm{s}}$ and $u_{\rm{s}} = U_{\rm{s}}/I_{\rm{s}}$.
-By contrast, assuming that a realistic modeling of the geometrical structure of the GMF can be obtained from thermal dust emission, this model could then be used to guide the fit in constraining simultaneously the relativistic electron density distribution and of the GMF strength through a fit of the synchrotron data.
+In contrast, assuming that a good model of the geometrical structure of the GMF can be obtained from thermal dust emission, this model could then be used to constrain the relativistic electron density distribution and of the GMF strength through a fit of the synchrotron data.

-The remaining of the paper is to demonstrate that we can effectively reconstruct the GMF from polarized Galactic thermal dust emission and to assess the accuracy with which this is achievable.
-We also discuss the main sources of limitation and of uncertainties.
-Furthermore, a toy model simulation is used to explore the possibility of extending the analysis to the Galactic synchrotron emission.